 7. Customer Feedback

 Customer feedback can come in many forms – from in-app opportunities, customer advisory boards, focus groups, usability tests to direct sales team interactions.
-As customer feedback is one of the most fundamental building blocks of a successful product, product managers must be proactive in both gathering and utilizing this input into future iterations of their product.
+As customer feedback is one of the most fundamental building blocks of a successful product, product managers must be proactive in both gathering and utilising this input into future iterations of their product.

 Product Management Software Features